sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

 Second section does this:
 ```
 config t
-    username azureuser password 0 Msft123Msft123        --> 0 means unencrypted password follows.
-Errors: ERROR: Can
-                                                            not have both a user password and a user secret.
     no ip domain lookup                            --> no IP DNS hostname translation
     interface Loopback0
         ip address 10.11.11.11 255.255.255.255